Projector Throw Calculator

 Ultra Short Throw (UST)

 Ultra short throw projectors (ratio below 0.4) sit just inches from the screen, projecting upward.
 They're ideal for living rooms where ceiling mounting isn't possible and eliminate shadows from people walking in front of the projector.
+Use the screen size tool to answer 'how much bigger is a 32-inch monitor than a 27-inch?' with a visual rather than a number.

 Short Throw